-If the member is a Then the member must provide notice to Transplant hospital All patients, as defined in these Bylaws, of the designated transplant program receiving Probation, including any new transplant program patients, during the entire Probation period.
+If the member is a Then the member must provide notice to If the member is a Then the member must provide notice to Transplant hospital All patients, as defined in these Bylaws, of the designated transplant program receiving Probation, including any new transplant program patients, during the entire Probation period.
 The notices must be provided in writing in each patient's spoken language, and as specified by the Executive Committee or Board of Directors.
 The transplant program must retain a copy of the notification letter it provided to each individual patient.